 The contract or agreement to provide these services will be supported in part by grant funds.

-In addition to risks and needs assessment, youth committed to local secure youth treatment receive screening/assessments at intake to identify mood/anxiety symptoms, risk of suicide/self-harm, history of alcohol/drug use, history of trauma, current traumatic stress symptoms, risk of violence/sexual victimization, and risk of commercial sexual exploitation.
+In addition to risks and needs assessment, youth committed to local secure youth treatment will receive screening/assessments at intake to identify mood/anxiety symptoms, risk of suicide/self-harm, history of alcohol/drug use, history of trauma, current traumatic stress symptoms, risk of violence/sexual victimization, and risk of commercial sexual exploitation.